Mega Man Maverick Hunter X: Gameplay

 The player uses the villain Vile to battle enemies.

 Mega Man Maverick Hunter X is a remake of Mega Man X, which was originally released in 1993 and uses 16-bit graphics.
 Mega Man Maverick Hunter X uses realistic 3D graphics.
 The player controls the Maverick Hunter X, whose only weapon is the "X Buster", which acts as horizontal firepower.
 Upon completing the introductory level, players can choose one of eight areas; they have to proceed while fighting enemies to reach and fight bosses known as mavericks.
 Beating a Maverick will unlock their ability to use as an alternate weapon besides the X Buster.
 Using certain abilities on Mavericks will cause them to take more damage than usual.
 Hidden in several levels are Dr. Light capsules, which include armor parts that give X additional buffs.
 In Mega Man Maverick Hunter X, the position and stages of these capsules are changed.
 X, the main character, has access to a hidden technique based on the fighting game series Street Fighter, the Hadoken, which allows X to easily defeat any enemy.
 When all eight mavericks are defeated, Sigma is unlocked as the final boss of the game.
 If the player did not obtain Light's arm protectors, his superior Zero gives X power-ups in the final stage.

 After completing the game, an alternative mode in which the player controls the boss character Vile is unlocked.
 As a playable character, Vile has access to three weapons—one each for his arm, shoulder, and leg—and he acquires new weapon sets as he defeats each maverick boss, which must be equipped before each stage.
 He can use these three weapons an unlimited number of times but is limited to thase weapons throughout the stage.
 The bosses change, most notably in the finale where Vile faces X and Zero.
+Upon completing the game, a original video animation (OVA) called The Day of Sigma is unlocked, which explains the events that took place before X and Vile's stories.

 Plot

-In a futuristic world, mechanical beings called Reploids coexist with humans.
+In a futuristic world, robots with free will called Reploids coexist with humans.
 However, several Reploids turn against humanity and cause chaos, resulting in them being labeled "mavericks".
-The game starts with the Maverick Hunter X going on a mission to stop the rebellion caused by his former commander, Sigma.
+The Maverick Hunters are an organisation of Reploids who protect humanity from Mavericks.
+The Maverick Hunter commander, Sigma, eventually decides that humans are inhibiting Reploids' evolution and rallies many Hunters to rebel.